DEVSENSE/phptools-docs/docs/vs/Editor/blade.md

 # Blade Support

 Blade templates are an integral part of the Laravel framework.
 PHP Tools natively supports the Blade templates since version 1.28 in Visual studio 2015 and newer.
-PHP Tools provides Intellisense and navigation for Blade templates.
+PHP Tools provides IntelliSense and navigation for Blade templates.
 The following sections provide detailed information on all the available features.
 The Blade support is fully built-in and its features do not require Blade or Laravel to be installed in the project.

 ## Syntax Highlighting